CZ-NIC/envelope/README.md

     .encrypt(key_path="/tmp/remote_key.asc")
 ```

-Note: if you're in trouble, try importing `from envelope import gppgo` instead of `import envelope`
+Note: if autocompletion does not work, use **`from envelope import envelope`** instead of `import envelope`.
+(For example, Jupyter can autocomplete with `import envelope` but PyCharm cannot because it does not serves itself with a [running kernel](https://youtrack.jetbrains.com/issue/PY-38086#comment=27-3716668).)

 # Documentation